 [Bring up a scene from Minority Report, where Tom Cruise sees personalized ads after his eyes get scanned]

 Okay, okay, it’s not a bot that wrote this article, but a thirty-something content manager from an ad-tech company.
-The content written by AI will be one of the trends of the coming years.
+The content written by artificial intelligence, or AI, will be one of the trends of the coming years.
 Luckily for people like myself, we are not there yet.

 We are at the beginning of a new decade.
-(Calm down, calendar nerds, I know that the new decade actually starts in 2021, but the change from 2019 to 2020 is very symbolic).
 This is a good moment to take a step back and think about how the whole ad industry may look in the next ten years.

 The Future is Going To Be Like Present But More Futuristic